 Bussey has suspicions that Page may have been paid to leave the bad review, and he is continuing to pursue the case.
 So, if you’re guilty, watch out – sounds like Bussey is still on the hunt!

-Online Trolling Is Illegal; You Could End Up In Jail or Bankrupt
+Online Trolling Could Land You In Jail or Bankrupt

-Many people think that online trolling and writing a paid online review is perfectly legal.
-Still others believe that a VPN will protect them from being uncovered.
+Many people think that online trolling and writing a paid online review is perfectly fine and that a VPN will protect them.
 Neither of these things is true.
-It is possible to unearth the names of anonymous trolls – even when they use cloaking techniques.
+It’s possible to unearth the names of anonymous trolls – even when they use cloaking techniques.

 Now, not all trolls will land behind bars.
 But that doesn’t mean they won’t have civil legal actions brought against them.
 Even if individuals don’t engage in criminal activity or online stalking, they can still be sued for: